 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Can You Use Regular Gas in Your Snapper Mower?

 Regular gas can be used in your Snapper lawn mower.
-Most unleaded gasolines marketed as regular gas have an octane rating of 87 according to the U.S. Energy Information Administration.
+Most unleaded gasoline marketed as regular gas has an octane rating of 87 according to the U.S. Energy Information Administration.
 Gas for your Snapper mower must also contain an ethanol level of 10 percent or less.

 Choosing Gas for Snapper Mowers